 Multiplicity Adjustment

 Formal statistical hypothesis testing will be restricted to the primary objective and the win ratio (the first secondary objective).
 Type I error (one-sided α=0.025) will be controlled for these objectives using the gatekeeping testing strategy adapted from Maurer & Bretz (2013),63 accounting for one unblinded interim analysis.
-The details of multiplicity adjustment is described in Section 9.4 below.
+The details of multiplicity adjustment are described in Section 9.4 below.

 Analysis Sets